How to select hydraulic filter?

 Selecting the right hydraulic filter is crucial for maintaining the performance and longevity of your hydraulic system.
 Here are some key factors to consider when selecting a hydraulic filter:

-1. Filter Rating
+1. Filter Rating of the right hydraulic filter

 • Micron Rating: This indicates the size of the particles the filter can capture.
 Common micron ratings for hydraulic systems range from 5 to 40 microns.
 Lower micron ratings (e.g., 5 microns) are typically used in critical applications where high cleanliness is required.